 We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
 If you would like to tell us about a blog, nominate them by emailing us at firstname.lastname@example.org!

 Many people dream of one day having a child, and when that proves to be difficult or impossible, it can be a tumultuous journey.
-According to the Centers for Disease Control and Prevention, about 12 percent of women have difficulty getting pregnant or carrying a baby to term.
+According to the , about 12 percent of women have difficulty getting pregnant or carrying a baby to term.
 And of men seeking help, 18 percent were diagnosed with infertility.

 For couples or single folks hoping to one day raise a child, infertility can be disruptive and heartbreaking.
 But having online communities of people going through the same thing can make a major difference.
 The following bloggers speak to men and women who need their support the most.
 For anyone dealing with infertility, these blogs are worth a read.
 They offer hope, advice, comfort, and most importantly, honesty.

 Keiko Zoll is a professional writer.
 In 2009, as a 26-year-old newlywed, she was diagnosed with premature ovarian failure.
 She had begun blogging anonymously, but that all changed when her “What If" video went viral in 2010.
 In 2012, The Infertility Voice was born, and Zoll has since taken on several contributors.
 On the site, you’ll find stories and information from several women who live with infertility — all inspiring, engaging, and real.
 There’s even a column from the other side of infertility, called “Ask an Egg Donor.”